-Irrigation Water Use Efficiency and Sovbean Grain Yield
+Irrigation Water Use Efficiency and Soybean Grain Yield

-Total water applied and irrigation water use efficiency were not significantly affected by irrigation method (Table 1).
+Total water applied and irrigation water use efficiency were not significantly affected by irrigation method [Table 1].
 These data suggest that farmers are managing water use in flood-irrigated fields very well.
 The majority of farmers implementing flood irrigation have been using this practice for years and have learned when and how to terminate irrigation to minimize runoff.
-These results indicate that Midsouth producers can implement FURROW on clay-textured soils to achieve greater soybean grain yield and economic net return when compared to FLOOD without negatively affecting the region's groundwater supply.
+These results indicate that Midsouth producers can implement FURROW on clay-textured soils to achieve greater soybean seed yield and economic net return when compared to FLOOD without negatively affecting the region's groundwater supply.

-Conversely, soybean grain yield was different between FURROW and FLOOD.
-The FURROW irrigation method yielded 7.1% more than FLOOD (Table 1).
+Soybean seed yield was different between FURROW and FLOOD.
+The FURROW irrigation method yielded 7.1% more than FLOOD [Table 1].
 The number of levees, well capacity, saturation, and drainage all played a role in the observed yield reductions in FLOOD.
-Farmers continuing to floodirrigate should pay close attention to well capacity, field size, and drainage to avoid soil saturation on the top and bottom of the field.
+Farmers continuing to floodirrigate should pay close attention to well capacity, field size, and drainage to avoid soil saturation on any portion of the field.